ninjasort/ninja-app/README.md

 This state includes currentPage and totalPages which are both of type Number that I'm using to calculate the pagination prev/next buttons.

+## Day 4 - Building a Next.js App

+Today we're building invoices and using the Vercel Postgres module to push data to the cloud.

+Check out the app here: https://ninja-app-phi.vercel.app/dashboard

+One of the features of Next.js is the ability to cache route data in the browser cache.

+This makes the app fast because data doesn't need to load from the server when navigating the client side.

+However, when you update new data you want to revalidate the cache so that it's the latest and greatest!

+Finally always redirect the user to the route that shows the result of their create operation.

+In this case, we're going to `/dashboard/invoices`